-OPEN gallery presents Caroline Wells Chandler
+OPEN gallery presents Caroline Wells Chandler is in the past.

 OPEN Gallery presents Nashville premiere of works by Caroline Wells Chandler

 OPEN Gallery is pleased to announce Synchronicities, Caroline Wells Chandler’s first solo exhibition in Nashville Tenn.
 Chandler’s recent works include objects in painting drag adorned in trompe-l'oeil decoys and an installation featuring pizza-crazed cats.

 Chandler culls paraphernalia from American craft stores such as Michaels and J-Ann Fabric and Craft Store, to explore the material’s relationship to signage and symbolism.
 Amateur craft materials function as a complex web of symbols on Chandler’s densely constructed surfaces.